Events in Northeast Brazil

 Festival of São João

-The festival of São João is popular in north east Brazil.
-In Paraíba’s Campina Grande, this festival takes place once a year in June.
+The festival of São João is popular in Northeast Brazil.
+In Parnaíba’s Campina Grande, this festival takes place once a year in June.
 As the north east is mostly arid or semi-arid, the people give thanks to São João (St. John) for the rainfall at this time of year, which helps farmers grow their crops.
 And because this time of year also coincides with the corn harvest, part of this tradition includes an ode to the many corn inspired regional dishes such as canjica, pamonha, and milho verde.

 Many major cities in the north east also hold an off-season carnival (or “micareta”), such as the Carnatal in Natal or the Fortal in Fortaleza.
 Since its inception in 1991, Carnatal has become the largest off-season carnival in Brazil.
 The event takes place once a year, in December and attracts approximately 1 million participants.
 The Fortal takes place once a year in the month of July.
 Held in a stadium called Cidade Fortal, the Fortal is considered the largest indoor off-season carnival in Brazil.